-In fact, I see over 70% of my blog’s traffic from Pinterest – after I implemented these Pinterest tips.
+In fact, I saw over 70% of my blog’s traffic coming from Pinterest – after I implemented these Pinterest tips.

 If you’re not familiar with Pinterest, it may seem intimidating.
 But I can assure you, it’s straightforward and simple to grasp once you get going.

 Perhaps, you’ve been using Pinterest for ages, but aren’t seeing any real increase in traffic from it, so you’ve almost thrown in the towel with it altogether?

 Whether you’re a complete newbie or an experienced blogger – this post will give you actionable Pinterest tips that you can implement right away – and you’ll start seeing a dramatic boost in traffic.

 Promoting your awe-inspiring blog posts on Facebook and Twitter is an excellent start, but it’s not enough to give you the boat-loads of traffic you’ve been drooling over.